Penn CHIPS Faculty Resources

 In both cases, please consider your course cap and how much space you may have in a classroom.

-The University collects course and lecturer information from each program every semester and distributes evaluations to all students.
+The University collects course and lecturer information from each program every semester and distributes evaluations to all students on the last day of class.

 CHIPS administrative office will request your data about 3 weeks into fall and spring semester and a month before the summer semester.